37 Cheap Items that Will Remain Priceless in Prepping

 23. Ponchos

-When it’s already cold outside, the last thing that you want to be is drenched to the bone.
-Rain ponchos will be a huge asset to have a stockpile of, and they’re pretty cheap to purchase.
+When it’s already cold outside, the last thing you want to be is drenched to the bone.
+Rain ponchos will be a tremendous asset to have a stockpile of, and they’re pretty cheap to purchase.
 You can find them at Walmart for as little as 99 cents!
 They also can be used as a tarp for sleeping or to make a small shelter.

 24. Can Openers